The Threepenny Opera: Act 2

+Scene 4: “Thursday afternoon: Mac the Knife takes leave of his wife and flees from his father-in-law to the heaths of Highgate.”

 Polly warns Macheath that her father will try to have him arrested.
 He is finally convinced that Peachum has enough influence to do it and makes arrangements to leave London, explaining the details of his bandit "business" to Polly so she can manage it in his absence.

+Scene 5: “Before the Coronation bells had died away, Mac the Knife was sitting with the whores of Turnbridge!
+The whores betray him.
+It is Thursday evening.”

 Before he leaves town, he stops at his favorite brothel, where he sees his ex-lover, Jenny.
 They sing the "Zuhälterballade" ("Pimp's Ballad", one of the Villon songs translated by Ammer) about their days together, but Macheath doesn't know Mrs Peachum has bribed Jenny to turn him in.

+Scene 6: “Betrayed by the whores, Macheath is freed from prison by the love of yet another woman.”

 Despite Brown's apologies, there's nothing he can do, and Macheath is dragged away to jail.
 After he sings the "Ballade vom angenehmen Leben" ("Ballad of the Pleasant Life"), another Villon/Ammer song, another girlfriend, Lucy (Brown's daughter) and Polly show up at the same time, setting the stage for a nasty argument that builds to the "Eifersuchtsduett" ("Jealousy Duet").
 After Polly leaves, Lucy engineers Macheath's escape.
 When Mr Peachum finds out, he confronts Brown and threatens him, telling him that he will unleash all of his beggars during Queen Victoria's coronation parade, ruining the ceremony and costing Brown his job.
+Macheath and Jenny sing the second finale, which critiques the capitalist system with the motto “food is the first thing, morals follow on.”